marianobianchi/marianobianchi.github.io/docs/_posts/2023-11-11-the-meta-post.markdown

 ## Configure github pages

 Not a ton to say here.
-I followed the steps in github pages documentation: https://docs.github.com/en/pages/setting-up-a-github-pages-site-with-jekyll/creating-a-github-pages-site-with-jekyll
+I followed the steps in [github pages documentation](https://docs.github.com/en/pages/setting-up-a-github-pages-site-with-jekyll/creating-a-github-pages-site-with-jekyll)

+And that's it.
+You can now see the site online in [https://marianobianchi.github.io/](https://marianobianchi.github.io/)